Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Homological mirror symmetry

-In this section, we prove the homological mirror symmetry between the $6$-dimensional Weinstein manifold $\ring{W}_f$ and the crepant resolution $\widehat{Y}_f$ of the $cA_n$ singularity $\widehat{R}_f$ based on the computations of the wrapped Fukaya category in Section \ref{section:computation}, and then derive from this a few consequences.
+In this section, we prove the two versions of homological mirror symmetry (Theorems \ref{theorem:main} and \ref{theorem:HMS1}) between the $6$-dimensional Weinstein manifold $\ring{W}_f$ and the crepant resolution $Y_f$ of the $cA_n$ singularity $R_f$ based on the computations of the wrapped Fukaya category in Section \ref{section:computation}, and then derive from them some corollaries.